 - Step 3: In a smaller bowl, add the wet ingredients and whisk to mix.
 Pour the wet ingredients into the dry ingredients and mix well.
 Note photo above of the batter consistency.

-- Step 4: Put the batter into an 8x8 cake pan and bake at 350 degrees for 40-45 minutes (depending on the size of cake pan you use)
+- Step 4: Put the batter into an 8x8 cake pan and bake for 40-45 minutes (depending on the size of cake pan you use)

 - Step 5: Test doneness.
 Use the toothpick method described in the post to know when your cakes are done.